-Boy Scouts of America's Youth Protection Policies must be adhered to.
+Scouting America's Youth Protection Policies must be adhered to.
 No one-on-one activities between youth and adults are allowed.
-The BSA two deep leader policies must be followed.
+The two deep leader policies must be followed.
 No youth and adults are allowed in the same tents (except family members).
 Physical, sexual or emotional abuse (including hazing) of a camper by his or her peers or by an adult leader is unacceptable anywhere.
 Reporting of abuse is the law.
-The local, county, state or provincial authorities as well as the BSA Council representatives will be contacted if abuse is suspected.
+The local, county, state or provincial authorities as well as the Council representatives will be contacted if abuse is suspected.